nuls-io/nuls-v2-design-docs/design-en/j.Account Ledger Design v.13.md

   - Use nonce to ensure that all nodes calculate the same balance and correctly sort the transactions, which is equivalent to the mechanism used in Bitcoin to prevent "double payment".
 However, because Ethereum tracks account balances and does not track individual coins separately (called UTXO in Bitcoin), "double payments" occur only when the account balance is incorrectly calculated.
 The nonce mechanism prevents this from happening.

 ### 1.2 Architecture
-> The core of the book is asset management and bookkeeping management.
+> The core of the Ledger is assets management and ledger management.

 ![ledger-arch.png](image/ledger/ledger-arch.png)